“You can never resist this beautiful and lips-smacking prawns with thick miso and (chili) tomato gravy dish.”

 Omit the addition of bird’s eye chili, if you or your kids can’t take spicy food.
-As for me, I liked to add a little of it since all of us, including my girl, could handle spicy food pretty well.
+As for me, I liked to add a little of it since all of us could handle spicy food pretty well.

 I have to emphasize that this dish is easy to cook.
 It takes less than 30 minutes to prepare and serve!

 500 grams of medium prawns, shelled with tail intact and deveined

 2 medium eggs, lightly beaten in a bowl

 1 small tomato, cut into wedges